0xshitbird/ssi/README.md

 Any compatible blockchain (currently solana + ethereum) which utilizes a secp256k1 public/private key can execute instructions on Solana without actually needing to have a solana wallet.

 All you need is a way to construct a signed message in the SSI format, and relaying it to a program on Solana.

+# Usage

+For simplicity a general purpose implementation of SSI is provided as [ByteSignedIx](./byte_signed_ix.rs), which acts as a wrapper around any existing instruction.

+You can read the tests in `byte_signed_ix.rs` for an example PoC implementing the byte_signed_ix.